What’s it like going into hospital at the moment? How your appointments and treatment might have changed

 What you may expect to see for outpatient appointments and admissions:

-- You will be encouraged to wash your hands and use hand sanitiser, which is available around all hospitals.
+- You will be asked to wash your hands and use hand sanitiser, which is available around all hospitals.

 - The staff will be in PPE (personal protective equipment) which will be a mask, and if close contact with you, an apron and gloves.